 Outdoor Bar Furniture

-My outdoor bar furniture is made of a combination of Western Red Cedar, Corrugated Tin, 3/4" Plywood, Ceramic tile, and a couple of old indoor bar stools.
-This bar design allows for occasional rain or moisture contact, but this bar should not be left out in the open air conditions for extended periods of time.
+This outdoor bar furniture was built from a combination of Western Red Cedar, Corrugated Tin, 3/4" Plywood, Ceramic tile, and a couple of old indoor-style bar stools.
+This outdoor bar design tolerates occasional moisture and indirect sun, but it should not be left uncovered and exposed to direct sun or rain.

 Diagrams A and B show the outside dimensions of this outdoor bar.